 The communities identified undermining of land rights, tenure, indigenous knowledge and customary management as external threats.
-The nationalisation of natural resources and rangelands has taken away the rights of indigenous communities with respect to their ancestral lands and has severely undermined the resilience of communities in terms of coping with adverse environmental changes.
+The nationalisation of natural resources and rangelands has taken away the rights of indigenous communities' on their ancestral lands and has severely undermined the resilience of communities to cope with adverse environmental changes.